-Stephanie Wagner is a partner in the Government Relations & Public Law and Infrastructure Investment practices of the Chicago office.
+Stephanie Wagner is a partner in the Public Policy, Regulatory & Political Law and Infrastructure Investment practices of the Chicago office.
 She practices in the areas of state and local government law, infrastructure development and public finance, representing public and private sector clients in a wide array of transactional, legislative and regulatory matters.
 Stephanie has been ranked by Chambers USA as a leading lawyer in P3 projects for the past four years.
 As part of her ranking, Chambers USA quoted clients commenting that Stephanie is a "really good, smart" attorney who "has a great grasp of project finance work" and "can think quickly on how to modify transactions to fit a client’s needs."
 Stephanie was also selected as a 2017 "Rising Star" by The Bond Buyer.
 The publication recognized 28 "stewards of the public trust, dreamers and innovators" under the age of 40 whose professional accomplishments "have already begun to shape the industry."
 The publication recognized 28 "stewards of the public trust, dreamers and innovators" under the age of 40 whose professional accomplishments "have already begun to shape the industry."
 She is also rated as “Highly Regarded” in the 2022-2023 edition of IFLR1000 for the practice areas of Project development and Project Finance.

 Stephanie has extensive experience in complex government transactions, particularly in the infrastructure sector.
 Stephanie advises on path-breaking road, bridge, airport, parking, mass transit, convention center and social infrastructure concession and public-private partnership transactions, serving in different transactions as either government entity counsel, sponsor's counsel or lenders' counsel.